implse/Data_Structure_Python/README.md

 ### Graph Traversals:

+#### Breadth First Search

-- Breadth First Search.
-Internally this Algorithm uses a Queue.
+- Internally this Algorithm uses a Queue.

+#### Depth First Search

-- Depth First Search.
-Internally this Algorithm uses a Stack.
+- Internally this Algorithm uses a Stack.

+##### Applications

+- Kosaraju Algorithm.
+- Detecting cycle.
+Checking whether a graph is a DAG or not.
+- Generating mazes or finding way out of the maze.